nzengi/skein3-AI/README.md

   - Single product use
   - Technical support
   - Security updates
+  - Starting from $999/year

 - **Enterprise License**
   - Multiple product use
   - Priority support
   - Security updates
   - Custom feature development
+  - Starting from $4999/year

 ### Ownership and Rights
 All rights reserved © 2024 nzengi.
 This includes but is not limited to: